 Performing an Underground, Library, or Temple action allows a nation to bring a wilderness Hextare into their borders if it is either adjacent to any Hextare the nation already controls or any unclaimed Hextare occupied by an Army of that nation.
 Party size is equal to your closest Garrison, even if it is out of its normal range, of surcoated members + one bard + one ranger + any other players equal to half your Embassy rank.
 Library, Temple and Underground actions cost 10 Gold to declare.
-Once Monsters are selected for a wilderness hextare, either by a action or a map then it will be noted and all subsequent actions on this Hextare will fight the same monsters until the monsters are defeated.
+Once Monsters are selected for a wilderness hextare, either by an action or a map then it will be noted and all subsequent actions on this Hextare will fight the same monsters until the monsters are defeated.
 A Nation may also take Underground, Library, or Temple action on any Hextare in their Borders using any Garrison in range.
 Victory grants the Hextare the Grateful trate until the next winter Harvest, as well as the treasure.
-If the action is failed the Hextare become "Infested" and will produce to Resources or gold and can not be moved through and cuts off use of any road in it, until another action is declared and the monsters defeated.
+If the monster roll was a 50 or higher then the Nation may choose to collect a single RU, IN, or MA instead of the monster's treasure.
+If a resource is selected it must be spent by the end of the event or placed into an available storehouse of the Nation or it is lost.
+If the action is failed the Hextare become "Infested" and will not produce any Resources or gold and can not be moved through and cuts off use of any road in it, until another action is declared and the monsters defeated.